gavinband/iorek/doc/tabulate-mismatches.md

 The basic use is:
 ```
-$ tabulate-mismatch -reads <path to one or more .bam or .cram files> -fasta <path to reference FASTA file> [-o <path to output file>]
+$ tabulate-mismatch -reads <path to one or more .bam/.cram files> -fasta <path to reference FASTA file> [-o <path to output file>]
 ```

-Note that the FASTA and bam/cram files MUST be matched, i.e. all contig IDs in the reads must be present in the FASTA file, otherwise the program will halt with an error.
+**Note**.
+The reference FASTA file and the bam/cram files must match each other.
+In particular all contig IDs in the read files must be present in the FASTA file, otherwise the program will halt with an error.

+The program prints output to stdout, or (if `-o` is given) to the specified output file.
+The output file format depends on the filename - if it ends in `.csv` or `.tsv` a comma- or tab-delimited file will be output, if `.txt` a space-delimited file will be output.
+The default is tab-delimited.
+An output file with the `.gz` extension will be gzip-compressed.

 ## Example